Xinacris/resume-builder/README.md

-# resume-builder
+#Resume Builder
-This is a resume builder website for Advanced Internet Programming course.
+This is a project for our Advanced Internet Programming class with @batuhanozkandev.